 To help you get your keychain more organized, here is some inspiration for gear that can optimize what you carry in your pocket.

 Gear ideas to consider adding to your keychain

 An EDC knife (either folding or fixed blade) is such a tool that you will find countless uses for, but there are many instances where using your EDC blade is not ideal.
 Having a tool to pry, scrape, open boxes, removing staples, etc. can save your pocket knife from damage.

 With a simple class, machined look, the MARATAC AAA flashlight is machined out of solid billet ultra conductive pure alloy 101 copper and boasts an impressive 138 lumens on high.
-The new Rev 3 version has three levels of brightness, low - medium - high, and the LED emitter, a Cree XP-G2 R5, has a life span up to 50,000 hours.
-At just under an ounce in weight, its hard to beat the functionality and beauty of this single AAA battery flashlight.
+At just under an ounce in weight, it’s hard to beat the functionality and beauty of this single AAA battery flashlight.

 It is small enough to keep on your flashlight but to take off when you need or prefer something larger.
 Just connect it with a TEC Accessories Python Clip (like you see here) to give your Primary EDC the most flexibility.

-Having the ability to make fire on you at all times is a critical piece of EDC.
+Having the ability to make a fire at all times is a critical piece of EDC.
 With so many EDC gear options on how to start a fire, your choices can be overwhelming, but a small lighter attached to your keychain is a good choice.

 The Split Pea Lighter is the smallest lighter on the market.
 It’s a tiny 1.3″ high and only weighs 0.65 ounces, making it hard to notice on a keychain.
 It’s also available in a slightly larger size.
 We’ve put together a Split Pea and Peanut Lighter comparison review here.